nayanraut1412/Recyclers/README.md

 Recyclers is third party application for buying the trash of there requirement for product.
 In this application there is inventary like structure and add to cart option for selecting the items.
-For payment we have use razorpay api for successful payments.
+We have use the Razorpay gateway for payments.

 ### 📂 Directory Structure
 ```